 But it will increase your chances of experiencing side effects such as pain in your stomach, diarrhoea, and feeling or being sick.

 If you accidentally take more than one extra dose of your antibiotic, are worried or experiencing severe side effects, speak to your GP or call NHS 111 as soon as possible.

 As with any medication, antibiotics can cause side effects.
-Most antibiotics don't cause problems for people who take them if they're used properly, and serious side effects are rare.
+Most antibiotics don't cause problems if they're used properly and serious side effects are rare.

 - being sick

 - bloating and indigestion